rm511130/PCF4CAS/README.md

 ![](./images/pas_diagram.png)

-If LAB-1 was successful, you should be logged into an Ubuntu VM hosted by AWS.
-The following command will get you connected to PCF/PAS (Pivotal Application Service) - make sure to use the correct User-ID, i.e. the one claimed in the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8)
+Assuming you completed LAB-1 successfully, you should be logged into an Ubuntu VM hosted on AWS.
+Using this VM, change the User_ID in the following command and execute it to connect to PCF/PAS (Pivotal Application Service) - make sure to use the correct User-ID, i.e. the one claimed in the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8)

 ```
 cf login -a api.sys.ourpcf.com --skip-ssl-validation -u user1 -p password      # change -u userX to match your User-ID
 ```

-You will landed in an ORG and SPACE that were created just for you to use and manage.
-ORGs are often used to isolate Business/App Programs/Products, and SPACEs are used to isolate Apps in DEV, TEST, and PROD phases.
+You will land in an ORG and SPACE that were created just for you to use and manage during this workshop.
+ORGs are often used to isolate Business/App-Programs/Products, and SPACEs are used to isolate Apps in DEV, TEST, and PROD phases.
 Let's continue:

 ```
 cf create-space development